kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

 However, it can still benefit from GPU acceleration if the problem size `N` is large enough.

 ## Next
-This concludes our tutorial.
+This concludes our article.

-The source code for this tutorial is available on [GitHub](https://github.com/kevenv/cuda_exercises/tree/master/saxpy).
+The source code for this article is available on [GitHub](https://github.com/kevenv/cuda_exercises/tree/master/saxpy).